A lone figure standing before a vast glowing neural network — representing the nervous system in chronic pain

 What Actually Works: A Brain-First Approach

-The approach I've developed over thirteen years — and now teach through the Neuro Pro Mastery Program — is built on a foundational premise: the nervous system is the primary organising system of the body, and sustainable clinical change requires working at the level of the nervous system, not just the tissue.
+The approach I've developed over eighteen years — and now teach through the Neuro Pro Mastery Program — is built on a foundational premise: the nervous system is the primary organising system of the body, and sustainable clinical change requires working at the level of the nervous system, not just the tissue.

 This does not mean ignoring the tissue.
 Structural integrity matters and is always assessed.
 But in cases where central sensitisation is a significant driver, the priority is nervous system regulation — and the sequence matters.